-Valmet's Board of Directors will be composed of no less than five and no more than eight members.
+Valmet's Board of Directors consists of no less than five and no more than eight members.
 The members of the Board of Directors will be elected for a term expiring at the closing of the following Annual General Meeting.
-There is no specific order of appointment of directors.